 We cannot suppose from any known law of population that the children between four and eighteen were less than one-sixth of the whole people.
-This would give us 46,000, nearly, for 1863, a very moderate increase over 1860.
-It is hardly reasonable to suppose that the Mormons have increased more than 100 per cent, in seven years.
-Here again we see that the boys slightly outnumber the girls, which will make it rather difficult for some of them to get wives, if polygamy lasts through that generation.
-From personal observation, and the best information obtainable, I sum up the Mormon population of Utah, beginning on the north, as follows:
+This would give us 46,000 nearly, for 1863, a very moderate increase over 1860.
+It is hardly reasonable to suppose that the Mormons have increased more than 100 per cent. in seven years.
+Here

 Cache and Bear Lake Valleys 13,000

 Thence to Brigham City 2,000

 Brigham City 2,000

 West of Bear River 1,000

 Thence to Ogden 1,000

 Ogden and vicinity 4,000

 Kaysville and vicinity 1,500

-Farmington and vicinity 2.
-500
+Farmington and vicinity 2,500

 Centreville 1,500

 Bountiful (Session's Settlement) 2,000

 Weber Valley to Echo 2,500

 Coalville, Wanship and Upper Weber 4,000

 Total north of Salt Lake City 37,000

 Salt Lake City and near vicinity 20,000

 Thence to Utah Lake 7,000

-Provo.
-4,000
+Provo 4,000

 Remainder of Utah Lake district 8,000

 Sevier and San Pete Valleys 3,000

 Provo to St. George 6,000

 St. George and vicinity 3,000

 Southern settlements 7,000

 Tooille and Ruby Valleys 4,000

 West of the last named (?)
 1,000

-Grand total 100,000
+Grand total 000 000

-This population extends along an irregular line, or rather arc, five hundred miles from north to south; a band fifty miles wide would include all the settlements, except a few immediately west, east and northeast of Salt Lake City; nor have I made any deductions on account of the southern settlements, now known to be in Nevada and Arizona, or the few in the southern edge of Idaho.
+The population extends along an irregular line, or rather are, five hundred miles from north and south; a band fifty miles wide would include all the settlements, except a few immediately west, east and north-east of Salt Lake City; nor have I made any deduction on account of the southern settlements, now known to be in Nevada and Arizona, or the few in the southern edge of Idaho.

-Of the entire population, the adult portion is made up very nearly as follows: from Great Britain, one-half; from Sweden, Norway and Denmark, one-third; a dozen or twenty each from Ireland, Italy, France and Prussia; a few Orientals; five Jews; a score or two of Kanakas; and the remaining one-seventh or eighth, American.
+Of the entire population, the adult portion is made up very nearly as follows: from Great Britain, one-half; from Sweden, Norway and Denmark, one-third; a dozen or twenty each from Ireland, Italy, France and Prussia; a few Oriental; five Jews; a score or two of Kanakas; and the remaining one-seventh or eighth, American.
 The children, of course, are nearly all natives.
-While the foreigners are as seven or eight to one in the body of the Church, the Americans are about six to one in the Presidencies, Quorum of Apostles, leading Bishops and Elders, showing pretty conclusively the "ruling race."
+While the foreigners are as seven or eight to one in the body of the Church, the Americans are about six to one in the Presidencies, Quorum of Apostles, leading Bishops and Elders, showing, pretty conclusively, the "ruling race."
 We are bound to say that our fellow-countrymen are smart, if they are rascally.

-The entire Mormon people probably include nearly ten thousand men capable of bearing arms, of whom those in the northern settlements, and the American portion generally, know something of drill and the use of fire-arms; of the Scandinavians, their skill may be judged from the fact that a thousand or more of them were driven out of Sevier Valley by three hundred Mountain Utes, twenty-two of the latter in one battle defeating a hundred and fifty militia.
-But the English and American Saints in the north displayed considerable bravery under Lot Smith, and other leaders, in 1857, when Buchanan "crushed the Mormons."
+The entire Mormon people probably include nearly ten thousand men capable of bearing arms, of whom those in the northern settlements, and the American portion generally, know something of drill and the use of firearms; of the Scandinavians, their skill may be judged from the fact that a thousand or more of them were driven out of Sevier Valley by three hundred Mountain Utes, twenty-two of the latter, in one battle, defeating a hundred and fifty militia.
+But the English and American Saints in the north, displayed considerable bravery under Lot Smith, and other leaders, in 1857, when Buchanan "crushed the Mormons."